PersonXXIII/Wild-Animals-Detection-API-YoloV3-weights/README.md

 **API INPUT**
 #
 i.
 Images can be sent.<br>
 ii.
-Franes on real time can be sent.<br>
+Frames on real time can be sent.<br>
 **API Input Key:** image
 #
 **Demo Image**